-Synchronize Plan
+5.5.5 Plan Synchronization

-Description:
+5.5.5.1 Description:

-The “Synchronize Plan” capability supports system level data synchronization of changes to the care plan for all care team participants who have accessed an earlier version of the plan and who may make mistakes unless they are aware of changes to the plan.
+The “Plan Synchronization” capability supports system level data synchronization of changes to the care plan for all care team participants who have accessed an earlier version of the plan and who may make mistakes unless they are aware of changes to the plan.
 The capability supports users by providing an up to date view and awareness of changes to the plan by other care team members.
 Synchronization of change updates to the coordinating care team raises awareness of potential changes resulting from new findings.

-Examples:
+5.5.5.2 Examples: